 English Language Learners

-- To develop English skills while learning grade-appropriate academic content.
+- Develop English skills while learning grade-appropriate academic content.

-- To develop both social and academic English language proficiency in all four domains (Listening, Speaking, Reading, and Writing)
+- Develop both social and academic English language proficiency in all four domains (Listening, Speaking, Reading, and Writing)

-- To assist students in meeting Common Core Standards as well as the Illinois English Language Proficiency Standards.
+- Assist students in meeting Common Core Standards as well as the Illinois English Language Proficiency Standards.

-- To aid the classroom teacher by assisting in assessing the student’s ability, assisting in modifying the instructional approach, issuing progress reports, and participating in parentteacher conferences.
+- Aid the classroom teacher by assisting in assessing the student’s ability, assisting in modifying the instructional approach, issuing progress reports, and participating in parentteacher conferences.

 - Instruction provided in English includes supports and modifications that are appropriate for the individual ELL student’s level of English Language Proficiency.